mintlayer/mintlayer-core/CONTRIBUTING.md

 it's time for you to add your own.
 Even for small bug fixes adding a unit test is worth the effort to ensure the bug isn't reintroduced later.
 For new features, functional tests are a hard requirement.
 Make life as easy as possible for the reviewer when they have to look at the actual code.
 What testing have you done?
 Have you run any benchmarks?

-Once you've created a set of tests that prove out your code create a PR to merge your branch into staging.
+Once you've created a set of tests that prove out your code create a PR to merge your branch into master.
 Make sure you write a good PR.
 Explain what you're doing, explain why you're doing it, explain how this interacts with the existing codebase and explain how it works.
 Make sure to link to the open issue too.
 When you pick reviewers GitHub will likely recommend some people.
 If not tag anyone and they can help get the right people involved.
 Your code will either be merged or changes will be requested.
 Before you open the PR, think about what else you can do to make the reviewer's life easier… Can you run cargo-audit to find known issues in libraries?
 Could you run a fuzzer or static analyser?
 Have you checked the licenses of any libraries you’re using?